aarontran/snr-filaments/agenda.md

 Mainly in fits (e.g. fit statistic, chi vs. cstat), CIAO I haven't been thinking about wmap, energy levels, etc... need to read more `@_@`.

-MADE NEW BACKGROUND SPECTRA -- BUT, NEED TO RELINK SPECTRA AND CHECK THAT THINGS LOOK OKAY.

 Check that file hierarchy is sane.
 Move whatever files need to be moved (update scripts in time... make notes here in the agenda).